 People are constantly looking for help deciding what to buy.
 If your brand can help people make that decision, you should do everything in your power to make that happen.
 The opportunity you can’t afford to miss: when people are comparing products before making a purchase.

 Take advantage of this opportunity by encouraging your users to leave product reviews on your website and making these reviews easily accessible on mobile.
 This is also an opportunity to reach out to influencers relevant to your industry who will review your products on their own site or YouTube.

 Aside from ramping up your user reviews, make sure your brand is answering the questions your users are asking before making a purchase.
 This goes back to the ‘I-want-to-know’ moments, but with a higher purchase intent.

 Your messaging should be relevant according to the time and location of a search.
 It should also be easy for a customer to purchase on your site.
 Any hiccups in the purchase process will likely deter customers.
 Being prepared for the “I-want-to-buy” moments will likely make or break a business transaction.

 You probably noticed that all of the search examples we mentioned in this article are actionable.
 A user is asking a question because she wants to buy something, make something, or do something.
 That’s what differentiates mobile search and defines the opportunity for marketers to take advantage of these micro-moments.
 A user is looking to be influenced in some way, and that’s your opportunity to engage.

 So how do we win in these moments?
 First, consider the user’s intent and context.
 Make sure you’re appearing where people are searching, and provide relevant and useful information that will direct their decision.

 Finally, make it seamless to complete the sale on mobile and desktop.
-In short, the brands that are able to answer questions in a fast and useful way are likely to get the business if the purchase process is as simple as the research process.1 person recommended this
+In short, the brands that are able to answer questions in a fast and useful way are likely to get the business if the purchase process is as simple as the research process.3 people recommend this